nenraf/midway-PiD/groupE_summary.md

+# Summary of the dataset

 The given dataset, is called “PAD-UFES-20”.
 It’s a skin lesion dataset composed by images shot on smartphones.

 This dataset takes in account the patient clinical information and different features of the skin lesions, such as their (a)symmetry or color, enabling researchers to try and find a pattern for diagnosing.
 However, several questions may arise when trying to determine whether any sort of algorithm could in fact be accurate in pinpointing these diagnoses.

+The dataset consists of 1,373 patients, 1,641 skin lesions, and 2,298 images for six different
+diagnostics: three skin diseases and three skin cancers.
+In total, 58.4% of the skin lesions are biopsy-proven, including 100% of the skin cancers.

 We’ve written a brief description of the 6 diagnosis we may find in the images of the dataset: